ABHIJITHCV11/Big_Data_With_Hive/README.md

-# USING BIG DATA AND CLOUD TO SELL ONE BILLION ICE CREAMS 🍦.
+# USING BIG DATA AND CLOUD TO SELL ICE-CREAMS 🍦.

 ### Say you started selling ice cream 🍦 and kept a record of sales in a paper📝.